refgenie/refgenie/docs/igenomes.md

 And then you have two options:

-## `import_igenome` tool (recommended)
+## Option 1: `import_igenome` (recommended)

-This command line tool is distributed with `refgenie` via PyPi (ready to use after `refgenie` installation)
+This command line tool is distributed with `refgenie` and is ready to use after installing `refgenie`.
 It adds all the assets enclosed in the genome archive downloaded from the iGenomes website to the `refgenie` local asset inventory.
 The required inputs are:

 * `-g`: name of the genome that should be assigned to the assets,
-* `-p`: a path to the downloaded archive or a directory (unarchived archive).
+* `-p`: a path to the downloaded archive or a directory (unarchived iGenomes folder).

 usage: